YouTube

-Since its purchase by Google, YouTube has expanded beyond the core website into mobile apps, network television, and the ability to link with other platforms.
+Since its purchase by Google, YouTube has expanded beyond the core website, creating mobile apps, network television, games, and the ability to link with other platforms.
 Video categories on YouTube include music videos, video clips, news, short and feature films, songs, documentaries, movie trailers, teasers, TV spots, live streams, vlogs, and more.
-Most content is generated by individuals, including collaborations between YouTubers and corporate sponsors.
-Established media, news, and entertainment corporations have also created and expanded their visibility to YouTube channels to reach bigger audiences.
+Most submissions are generated by individuals, including collaborations between YouTubers and corporate sponsors.
+Established media, news, and entertainment corporations have also created and expanded their visibility on YouTube channels to reach bigger audiences.

 YouTube has had unprecedented social impact, influencing popular culture, internet trends, and creating multimillionaire celebrities.
-Despite its growth and success, the platform has been criticized for its facilitation of the spread of misinformation and copyrighted content, routinely violating its users' privacy, excessive censorship, endangering the safety of children and their well-being, and for its inconsistent implementation of platform guidelines.
+Despite its growth and success, the platform has been criticized for its facilitation of the spread of misinformation and copyrighted material, routinely violating its users' privacy, excessive censorship, endangering the safety of children and their well-being, and for its inconsistent implementation of platform guidelines.